Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 The current code takes the simplest non-trivial Diplomacy board and turns it into the starting point of time travel shenanigans.

-See this video for more information: LINK TBA
+See this video for more information: https://www.youtube.com/watch?v=2__NGeY5JUw

 ### Disclaimer